-- Cavalry Betrayal: Shortly after Toad flies back up the sky pipe, a rope ladder falls from on high, revealing a squadron of Toad paratroopers!
-(Hmmm, they all seem to have bushy eyebrows and pointed beaks...
+- Cavalry Betrayal: Sometime after Toad flies back up the sky pipe, a rope ladder falls from on high, revealing a squadron of Toad paratroopers!
+(Hmmm, they all seem to have pointed beaks and off-color skin...
 What could that mean?)

-- Ceiling Cling: Lemmy proclaiming that Peach is "safely behind bars" — Or is she?
+- Ceiling Cling: Lemmy proclaiming that Toadstool's "safely behind bars!" — Or is she?
 When Lemmy peeps in, she's gone.
 They all pile in, wondering how she could have possibly pulled it off.
 Meanwhile, dangling overhead...

-- Celebrity Paradox: Peach is introduced in the first chapter kicking ass at the NES Super Mario Bros ("You're a real power player, Princess!")
+- Celebrity Paradox: Toadstool is introduced in the first episode kicking ass at the NES Super Mario Bros. ("You're a real power player, Princess!")

-- Likewise, the Koopalings first appear in Chapter 4 playing a parody of the game with Bowser as the hero and Mario as the goombas.
+- Likewise, the Koopalings first appear in the fourth episode playing a parody of the game with Bowser as the hero and Mario as the goombas.

 - Chekhov's Boomerang: The Princess' cape.
 Toad uses it to mount a solo mission back to the Mushroom Kingdom, promising he'll send back a rescue party.